ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 PDM metrics can help an attacker understand about the type of machine and its processing capabilities.
 Inferring from the PDM data, the attack can launch a timing attack.
-For example, if a cryptographic protocol is used, a timing attack MAY be launched against the keying material to obtain the secret.
+For example, if a cryptographic protocol is used, a timing attack may be launched against the keying material to obtain the secret.

 Along with this, PDM does not provide integrity.
 It is possible for